Getting digestive waste out of your body is just as important as the good stuff you put in!

 Serotonin is also used by the gut to stimulate motility – another example of how the same neurotransmitters are shared by the brain & gut to perform different functions.

-I made sure to start by talking about stress, the brain, the vagus nerve before getting into these specifics!
+I made sure to start by talking about stress, the brain, and the vagus nerve before getting into these specifics!

 How might SSRI use lead to motility problems?